infraweave-io/actions/README.md

     └── test3-thirdcheck.py
 ```

+> See example of a test file here: https://preview.infraweave.io/python/#example

 This will:
 * lint the terraform code
 * if it passes; find all python files in the `tests` folder and run them in parallel